The holiday exists to honor our fallen heroes of battle, to recognize those who died in wars defending this country and its values.

 There are thousands upon thousands of returning fans crowding into the infield and seats.

 So where’s the best place to watch the action at Indy?
 Some prefer the grandstands, if for no other reason they can actually watch the race.
 The infield has gone hip – it’s got electronic music DJs playing throughout the day.

 If you want to party and don’t care about the race, this is the place to do it; the infield is even called The Snakepit.
 And kegs of beer are allowed inside the infield!

 On race day, in order to maximize this grand event, it is very important to arrive early.
 The speedway is located just outside of Indianapolis and access to it is very limited.
 The wait to get into the venue is large, and only increases with time.
-The games open at 7 a.m., and the race starts at 12;20 p.m.
+The gates open at 7 a.m., and the race starts at 12:20 p.m.

 – #2, The Lakes of the USA –

 Temperatures are rising, the coolers have been cleaned, people don’t have to go to work on Monday and the water is within reach.